What is Typography, And How Can You Get It Right?

 ✅ Are you using appropriate typefaces?

-✅ Is your text easily readable?
+✅ Is the text easily readable?

-Try to preview your text in its published form, whether that’s an epub or mobi file, or a proof of your print book.
+Try to preview your text in its published form, whether that’s an epub or mobi file, or a proof of the print book.
 Your computer screen can be deceiving, and you need to make sure the typeface you chose translates well to the book’s final form.

 ✅ Have you avoided unprofessional typefaces?